 - 4 sage leaves chopped

 - ½ teaspoon salt

 - 4 cups vegetable broth

-- Preheat oven to 375°F. Place the cubed bread on a baking tray and toast in the oven until it dries out but does not get browned, about 25-30 minutes; set aside at room temperature.
+- Preheat oven to 400°F. Place the cubed bread on a baking tray and toast in the oven until it dries out but does not get browned, about 15-20 minutes; set aside at room temperature.

-- In another 9x13 baking dish, toss the onions, celery, parsnip, butternut squash, apples, thyme and parsley with olive oil, salt and pepper.
-Bake in the pre-heated oven until the vegetables soften, about 40-45 minutes.
+- In another 9×13 baking dish, toss the onions, celery, parsnip, butternut squash, apples, thyme, sage and parsley with olive oil, salt and pepper.
+Bake in the pre-heated oven until the vegetables soften, about 35-40 minutes.

-- Cover loosely with tin foil and bake for 15 minutes.
-Remove the foil and bake uncovered until the stuffing begins to brown, about 25 minutes.
+- Bake uncovered until the stuffing begins to brown, about 30 minutes.
+Toss mixture and bake for an additional 30 minutes until some of the bread is toasted.
 Allow the stuffing to cool for 5-10 minutes and serve.

 - To make it gluten-free, you can use any gluten-free bread of your choice.